 Developing an English Curriculum to meet the needs of all learners conference

-This conference has now past.
+This conference has now passed.
 Our Planning Creatively Around a Text courses for Early Years, Key Stage 1 and Key Stage 2 also focus on planning across the curriculum around high quality texts.
 See related courses.

 On 26th April, we held a conference at CLPE to explore what constitutes a quality English curriculum for your school and setting.
 The day included keynote talks from:

 Sarah Hubbard, Ofsted National Lead for English on the recent curriculum review, sharing key messages about practice and provision in English.